xzhang-0160/OrderMatchingEngine/README.md

 First, execute the aggressive order (side of incoming order) (The quantity = `match_qty`)
-1. Move the qty from the `qty_remain` into the `qty_done` of the order
+1. "Execute" the trade. i.e. append the trade details to the output file.
-2. And append the trade details to the output file.
+2. Move the qty from the `qty_remain` into the `qty_done` of the order

 Then, execute the passive order (opposite side of incoming order) (The quantity = `order_match_qty` = min(`match_qty`, the remaining quantity of this particular order))

 Similarly:
-1. Move the qty from the `qty_remain` into the `qty_done` of the order
+1. "Execute" the trade. i.e. append the trade details to the output file.
-2. And append the trade details to the output file.
+2. Move the qty from the `qty_remain` into the `qty_done` of the order

 ###### In my logic, there can be cases in which there is one aggressive order execution and multiple small passive order executions (the sum of multiple passive order qty = the one aggressive order qty).